-The hadith of Zurarah highlights that 'IIm al-Rijāl is not the primary means of verifying hadith authenticity.
-Instead, it is a supporting tool within a broader methodology(IIm al Diraya).
-The narration presents a hierarchical approach to resolving conflicting hadith, demonstrating that the primary focus is on the content and alignment with principles of faith rather than solely on the sanad (chain of narrators).
+While 'Ilm al-Rijāl is an important discipline, it is not the primary method of hadith verification.
+It serves as a supporting tool rather than the deciding factor in determining the authenticity of a narration.
 The main focus should always be on Dirāyat al-Ḥadīth (the study of hadith content and meaning), ensuring that a narration aligns with the Qur'an, logic, and established principles of faith.